 And while you might not be thinking of extending the property now, would this be possible further down the line, both to add value and add space if you need it?

-Research your developer
+4. Research your developer

 This will help give you peace of mind that the build quality is good and that your property works for you as an investment as well as a home.

-Look at online reviews and ratings of previous properties or developments the builder has worked on and consider things like after-care as well as build quality.
+Look at online reviews and ratings of previous properties or developments the builder has worked on and consider things like aftercare as well as build quality.

-Getting a mortgage
+6. Getting a mortgage for a new build

-So, if your new-build is not completed on time and your offer expires, you may have to go through the application and assessment process again.
+So, if your new build is not completed on time and your offer expires, you may have to go through the application and assessment process again.

-Lenders, meanwhile, will sometimes be stricter on the amount of money they are willing to lend on new-builds.
+Lenders, meanwhile, will sometimes be stricter on the amount of money they are willing to lend on new builds.

 This is due to any depreciation in a new-build property's value early on and is simply a case of the lender protecting itself.